b-cubed-eu/documentation/pages/spatial-r.md

 Spatial analysis is a cornerstone of conservation ecology, providing insights into biodiversity patterns, habitat suitability, and landscape connectivity, all crucial for effective conservation planning.
 By using spatial data, ecologists can visualise, quantify, and model species distributions and environmental changes across landscapes, aiding in habitat protection and management strategies.

 R offers a comprehensive suite of tools for spatial data manipulation, analysis, and visualisation, allowing researchers to seamlessly integrate, process, and analyse large datasets.
 In this tutorial, participants will learn to handle vector and raster data, project datasets, and perform essential geospatial transformations and analyses.
-Through practical exercises, users will gain the skills to harness R’s capabilities for ecological and conservation applications, laying the groundwork for more complex spatial analyses and modeling in conservation ecology.
+Through practical exercises, users will gain the skills to harness R’s capabilities for ecological and conservation applications, laying the groundwork for more complex spatial analyses and modelling in conservation ecology.

 ### Useful online resources